twurple/twurple/UPGRADING.md

 # Upgrading from 1.x to 2.x

-## Add initial scopes to your `withCredentials` call if necessary
+## Handle `TwitchClient.withCredentials` now returning a Promise and having an additional argument

 The `StaticAuthProvider` that is created when you use `TwitchClient.withCredentials` now throws when any scopes are requested that are not initially passed to it.
-All scopes your token has need to be given in the new third parameter `scopes`.
-This also means that if you used a refresh config with this method, you need to add this parameter even if the token does not have any scopes.
+Because of that, a new parameter was added to `TwitchClient.withCredentials` that determines the initial scopes.
+If this parameter is not given, the scopes are automatically determined using a call to the Twitch API.
+Since this parameter was added before the `refreshConfig` parameter, it needs to be added when you need auto-refreshing (set it to `undefined` if you don't need it).

 ## Change the return type of any implementations of `AuthProvider#getAccessToken`